turingschool/front-end-curriculum/lessons/module-2/introduction-to-sass.md

 ```

 <section class="note">
+### Note

-*IMPORTANT NOTE* Be aware that having _too_ much nesting can be a problem - resulting in hard to maintain CSS that is overly specific.
+Be aware that having _too_ much nesting can be a problem - resulting in hard to maintain CSS that is overly specific.
 Try to avoid excessive levels of nesting unless absolutely necessary.
 </section>

 #### Nesting & Psuedo-Selectors